atealxt/atealxt.github.io/_posts/2016-12-11-redis-pattern-rate-limiter.md

 * If timeout is a large value, the expired key can be removed by Redis automatically at a very late time.

-This maybe a concern for huge unique vistor system.
+This maybe a concern for huge unique visitors system.

 It is possible to edit the script a little bit to fix the 2 issues: